ChrisBen191/code_book/JavaScript/javascript.md

 # DOM Manipulation

+The DOM (Document Object Model) is a structured representation of HTML documents.
+It allows JS to access the HTML elements and styles to maniuplate them.
+  * ie. change text, HTML attributes, CSS styles, etc.
 |                   Command                   |                                                                          |
 | :-----------------------------------------: | ------------------------------------------------------------------------ |
 |  `document.querySelector('html-element')`   | accesses the HTML element passed to allow for DOM manipulation.          |